Master's Degree in Data and Design, diploma awarded by Pompeu Fabra University (UPF).

 Information is the core of our modern society and making sense of it is a challenge for companies, media platforms and governments.
 In a world where fake news are used as political weapons, cryptocurrencies threaten traditional finances and strange characters become heads of state, our role as designers is vital.

-The Master in Data Design (MADD) aims to train professionals in the design of information and data visualization.
-The program will train students to face any design problem that involves the handling of large amounts of data, complex systems or chained actions, with a critical perspective and from a solid base of graphic design.
+The Master's Degree in Data and Design (MADD) aims to train professionals in the design of information and data visualization.
+The programme will train students to face any design problem that involves the handling of large amounts of data, complex systems or chained actions, with a critical perspective and from a solid base of graphic design.

 These modules will address the visualization of data, the information systems and the transmedia narrative from a rigorous practice and the desire to experiment.
 The practical projects will take as a framework the broader context of the city of Barcelona by collaborating with entities and professionals from other disciplines.

 The student will be part of a committed and motivated group of designers, researchers, thinkers and storytellers, in a practical experience of collaborative learning.
 The students will be able to develop their interests, while working on projects based on real problems and use the city of Barcelona as a laboratory.